 Hitting is an individual thing and we can work on that with...

 ...a series of lessons, groups, a single lesson, etc. From high school to college.
 Teaching the game is about helping each player get better.
 This includes both physical and mental aspects of hitting.
-We have weighted bat training groups that are sessions limited to 8 players meeting twice a week, hit your potential in 7 days programs designed for individuals who need a complete swing reset of core movements and many other ways to improve players.
+We have weighted bat training sessions, hit your potential in 7 days programs designed for individuals who need a complete swing reset of core movements and many other ways to improve players.